lucyinthesky2111/the-one-with-all-the-questions/docs/TESTING.md

 * There is an appropriate delay of 1 second between the answer feedback and the quiz moving on to the next question, to allow the user time to see their result.

 User story 4: facility to see my final score at the end of the game, so I can replay and try to beat it.
-* The user’s final score has been proven to always display at the end of game, regardless of what score the user achieves.
+* The user’s final score has been proven to always display at the end of the game, regardless of what score the user achieves.
 * It has also been proven that when the final score is displayed, any content which is no longer needed on the page (e.g. timer, progress bar, questions and answers box), are all hidden as expected.
 * The navigation buttons which appear at the end of the game, directing the user to either play again or return home, have been tested and proven to work.